Preclinical and Clinical Trial Requirements

 - Phase 2.
 Testing to determine optimal dosage for the trial and to demonstrate the treatment efficiency and safety of the drug on the target subject.

 - Phase 3.
 Testing on a larger number of patients.
 The objective is to determine the stability of the drug formula, the safety and the general treatment efficiency, or to assess the protective effectiveness and the safety of the tested vaccine on the target subject.

 - Phase 4.
 Post-marketing study.
 The objective of this phase is to continue assessing the safety and the treatment efficiency during post-marketing in compliance with the conditions for use.

 The entity carrying out clinical trials (i.e., clinical trial service provider) must register the trials by submitting an application dossier to the Administration of Science, Technology and Training under the MOH.
 Within 25 days from the date of receiving a valid and complete dossier, the MOH must convene a meeting of the Biomedical Research Ethics Council to examine the trial protocol.
-Within five working days from the day the Biomedical Research Ethics Council issues their minutes on the examination of the trial protocol, the Administration of Science, Technology and Training will collect the evaluation results and either send the results to the minister for approval or notify the sponsors and institution that they need to supplement their application.
+Within five working days from the day the Biomedical Research Ethics Council issues their minutes on the examination of the trial protocol, the Administration of Science, Technology and Training will collect the evaluation results and either send the results to the minister for approval or notify the applicant that it needs to supplement its application.

 4. What are the requirements for consent by participants in clinical trials?

 Participants in clinical trials must participate voluntarily, have full legal capacity, meet medical requirements of the trial, and sign written commitments with the clinical trial service provider agreeing to participate.